UCLA vs. Arizona State NCAA Football Odds, Plays and Insights | October 2, 2021

 Arizona State Stats and Trends

-- Arizona State has one win against the spread in four games this year.
+- Thus far this year Arizona State has one win against the spread.

-- Arizona State's games this season have gone over the total in one out of three opportunities (33.3%).
+- Arizona State's games this year have eclipsed the over/under one time in three opportunities (33.3%).

-- When Arizona State scores more than 25.3 points, it is 1-1 against the spread and 3-0 overall.
+- Arizona State is 1-1 against the spread and 3-0 overall when the team scores more than 25.3 points.

-- When Arizona State amasses over 394.3 yards, the team is 1-2 against the spread and 3-1 overall.
+- When Arizona State totals over 394.3 yards, the team is 1-2 against the spread and 3-1 overall.

 - This season the Sun Devils have turned the ball over seven times, one more than the Bruins' takeaways (6).